 By 1982, the routes affected by SB 191 were completely signed and marked (1982 was the first year of a signed Business Loop I-80 freeway in Sacramento).
 The old Business Loop (Spur?)
 I-80 along West Capitol Avenue (Former U.S. 40/99W) was deleted to avoid confusion.
 It was not until the following year, 1983, when Caltrans asked FHWA and AASHTO to add new routes to the Interstate system in the Bay Area.
 The requests were: renumber Interstate 180 as an extension of Interstate 580; designate California 17 from San Jose to Oakland as Interstate 880; and change the freeway portion of California 238 near Hayward to Interstate 238.
 These requests are approved, resulting in FAP routes 238, 580, and 880.
 Again, no signage changes are made because the changes had not been made in the state highway system.
 Interstate 180 may have been signed, but if so, it was brief.
 Interstate 180 violated California's number duplication policy (since there is a State Route 180 through Fresno in Central California).
 However, Interstate 180 was classified as Route 17 in the state highway system and was mostly signed as State Route 17.
 FHWA had classified it as FAI 180.
 The route was not full freeway through Richmond - it became full freeway in the late 1990s.
 Perhaps for this reason it was reclassified as FAP 580 (rather than FAI 580).

-Postmiles on Interstate 80 around Sacramento are designated with the letter "M.".
+Postmiles on Interstate 80 around Sacramento are designated with the letter "M".
 All non-prefixed mileages are 1964 mileages.
 If a segment has been realigned since 1964, the realigned portion uses the prefix "R" and postmile "equations" (the ahead (AHD)/back (BK)) are used where the realigned portion leaves and rejoins the original alignment.
 If that first realignment is again realigned this second realignment has the prefix "M".
 And again a PM equation is used where the second realignment leaves and joins the first realignment.

 Based on the rules above, the mileage of the first realignment of Interstate 80 (the partially-built-but-never-opened Interstate 80 bypass) was designated with the "R" prefix, starting roughly at the 1964 PM 4.0 or PM 4.5.
-The bypass would have joined Interstate 880 just east of Watt at PM R10.66 and Business Loop Interstate 80 at PM R11.27, which was equal to 1964 PM 11.68.
-Due to the fact that the Interstate 80 bypass was supposed to connect with Interstate 880 west of Business Loop Interstate 80, PM R10.66 to R11.27 is technically first realignment mileage even though it was signed Interstate 880.
+The bypass would have joined Interstate 880 just east of Watt at PM R10.66 and Business Loop I-80 at PM R11.27, which was equal to 1964 PM 11.68.
+Due to the fact that the Interstate 80 bypass was supposed to connect with Interstate 880 west of Business Loop I-80, PM R10.66 to R11.27 is technically first realignment mileage even though it was signed Interstate 880.

 The second realignment of Interstate 80 was onto the Interstate 880 alignment.
-That's why that portion is prefixed "M".
+That' why that portion is prefixed "M".
 There are some PM markers on that segment that do not have the M and just have the extra "8" in the route number whited-out.
 The portion of Interstate 80 in Yolo County that was realigned onto Interstate 880 uses "R" prefixes.

 Returning to our chronology, in 1984, State Assembly Bill 2741 made the changes to 17 and 580 in the state highway system.
 No change was made to 238 since its number didn't change.
 The following year, the resignage of the routes affected by AB 2741 was completed.
 The freeway portion of California 238 is resigned as Interstate 238 at this time.
 The 580 extension was likely signed as Temporary Interstate 580 on the non-freeway segment.
 So, by the end of 1985, signage for the new Interstate 880 (former California 17), extended Interstate 580 (Interstate standard California 17 between Richmond and San Rafael), new Interstate 980 (California 24 between Interstates 880 and 580), and new Interstate 238 (connector between Interstates 580 and 880) was in place.